-- Deviated/Flex or Fixed Route with Deviations: A type of transit service that operates as conventional fixed route bus service along a fixed alignment or path with scheduled time points at each terminal point and key intermediate locations.
+- ■Deviated/Flex or Fixed Route with Deviations: A type of transit service that operates as conventional fixed route bus service along a fixed alignment or path with scheduled time points at each terminal point and key intermediate locations.
 Route deviation services are different from conventional fixed route bus service in that the bus may deviate from the route alignment to service destinations within locally defined distance (e.g., 3/4 mile) off the route.
-Following an off route deviation, the bus must return to the point on the route it left. - Demand Response: Demand Response (also called Paratransit or Dial-a-Ride) operates in response to calls from passengers or their agents to the transit operator, who then dispatches a vehicle to pick up the passengers and transport them to their destinations.
-Pick-ups must be generated no later than close of business the day prior to the ride. - Commuter Route: Characterized by service predominantly in one direction during peak periods, limited stops, use of multiple ride tickets and routes of extended length (must have at least 5 miles of closed door service).
-Often commuter routes are labeled as Express routes.
-Commuter routes do not require Complementary ADA Paratransit. - Fixed Routes: A fixed route is public transportation in which a vehicle is operated along a prescribed route according to a fixed schedule and does not deviate.
-If you provide fixed route service then you must also provide Complementary ADA Paratransit (as described above).
+Following an off route deviation, the bus must return to the point on the route it left. - Demand Response: Demand Response (also called Dial-a-Ride) operates in response to calls from passengers or their agents to the transit operator, who then dispatches a vehicle to pick up the passengers and transport them to their destinations.